aldryn/aldryn-segmentation/README.md

       in the instances.
 Need to verify.

 ### Other
 - [ ] Need proper alpha-sorting of top-level of Segment toolbar menu whilst respecting i18n.
-- [ ] Building a logical (A OR B OR C ...)
-(3 or more) is too complex and a potentially common use case.
+- [ ] Building a logical "switch statement" is too complex and a potentially common use case.